-- RSU awards are granted because they are less dilutive to our stockholders, as fewer shares of our common stock are granted to achieve an equivalent value relative to stock options, and because RSU awards are an effective retention tool that maintain value even in cases where the share price is trading lower than the initial grant price.
-Generally, the RSUs we grant vest in equal annual increments over four years, subject to the recipient's continued employment or service on each vesting date. - PSU awards are granted to further align the long-term interests and compensation of our named executive officers with our stockholders.
-In 2022, in an effort to increase the long-term focus, we implemented a PSU program for our executive equity awards.
-In 2022, we granted approximately 40.3% of our named executive officers' annual equity awards in the form of PSU awards to further align our equity program with market practices and stockholder expectations.
-Mr. Elbaz also received PSUs as part of his new hire equity award package, with the PSUs representing approximately 15% of his new hire equity awards (excluding his sign-on bonus which was paid in the form of fully vested shares of our common stock).
-The performance goals for the PSU awards are based on both stock price appreciation and revenue objectives over a performance period ending on March 31, 2025.
-Up to 150% of the target PSUs will be eligible to vest based on company performance.
+RSU awards are granted because they are less dilutive to our stockholders, as fewer shares of our common stock are granted to achieve an equivalent value relative to stock options, and because RSU awards are an effective retention tool that maintain value even in cases where the share price is trading lower than the initial grant price.
+Generally, the RSUs we grant vest in equal annual increments over four years, subject to the recipient's continued employment or service on each vesting date.

+Stock awards granted to our named executive officers may be subject to accelerated vesting in certain circumstances.
+For additional discussion, see "Employment Agreements" below.

-In January 2023, the compensation committee approved the annual equity awards for our named executive officers in a combination of stock options and RSU awards.
-The stock option and RSU awards granted to our named executive officers during 2023 are described in the "Outstanding Equity Awards at the End of 2023" table below.
+In March 2024, the compensation committee approved the annual equity awards for our named executive officers in a combination of stock options and RSU awards.
+The stock option and RSU awards granted to our named executive officers during 2024 are described in the "Outstanding Equity Awards at the End of 2024" table below.